Integrative psychotherapy in Sheffield and online

 A space where artists can explore the challenges of making and sustaining work, while honouring the courage, imagination, and meaning at the heart of their creative lives.

-If you’re curious to know more or want to see if we’re a good fit, please don’t hesitate to reach out.
+If you’re curious to know more or want to see if we’re a good fit, please don’t hesitate to get in touch.

 Get in touch

-If you’re curious to know more or want to see if we’re a good fit, please don’t hesitate to reach out to arrange an initial online consultation.
+If you’re curious to know more or want to see if we’re a good fit, please don’t hesitate to reach out to arrange a free 20 mins initial online consultation.